puf/puf.io/notes/posts/Firestore document count estimator.md

 1. We need to get the first 100-200[^3] document IDs in the collection.
 1. Go to the <a href="https://console.firebase.google.com/project/_/firestore/databases/-default-/data/?view=query-view&query=1%7CLIM%7C3%2F200&scopeType=collection&scopeName=%2Flogs">Firestore query builder</a>
-2. Hide all fields from the results, which leads just the document ID
+2. Hide all fields from the results, which leads just the document ID[^4]
 3. Drag while holding the mouse button to select all document IDs, and copy them
 4. Paste the document IDs below
 5. Tab out of or click outside the text area